Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - When you look at the dropdown menu taking you to social media links in navbar (in mobile or tablet view), the arrow turns into a rectangle.

+- CSS Validator produced no errors when code was presented by direct input or uploaded file (style.css).
+CSS Validator produced 66 errors, when code was presented by URI.
+None of the errors was related to style.css.
+All errors were related to files that came with the template.

 [Top](#table-of-content)
 # Deployment